-“Supportive housing” means housing with no limit on length of stay, that is occupied by the target population, as defined by Section 53260(d) of the California Health and Safety Code, and that is linked to on-site or off-site services that assist the tenant to retain the housing, improve his or her health status, maximize their ability to live and, when possible, to work in the community.
+“Supportive housing” means housing with no limit on length of stay, that is occupied by the target population, as defined by Cal.
+Health & Saf.
+Code Section 53260 (d), and that is linked to on-site or off-site services that assist the tenant to retain the housing, improve his or her health status, maximize their ability to live and, when possible, to work in the community.
 Supportive housing that is provided in single-, two-, or multi-family dwelling units, group residential, parolee-probationer home, residential care facilities, or boarding house uses shall be permitted, conditionally permitted or prohibited in the same manner as the other single-, two- or multi-family dwelling units, group residential, parolee-probationer home, residential care facilities, or boarding house uses under this Code.

-“Tentative map” means a subdivision map prepared in compliance with the Subdivision Map Act (Government Code Section 66410 et seq.) that specifies the conditions that must be satisfied and the details that must be provided before approval of a final map.
+“Tentative map” means a subdivision map prepared in compliance with the Subdivision Map Act (Cal.
+Gov. Code Section 66410 et seq.) that specifies the conditions that must be satisfied and the details that must be provided before approval of a final map.
 See also “Final map” and “Parcel map.”

-“Tidelands” means lands that are located between the lines of mean high tide and mean low tide (from California Code of Regulations Section 13577).
+“Tidelands” means lands that are located between the lines of mean high tide and mean low tide (14 CCR Section 13577).
 See “Public trust lands.”

 Visitor Accommodations (Land Use).

 4. “Hotel” means an establishment that provides guest rooms or suites for a fee to transient guests for sleeping purposes.
 Access to units is primarily from interior lobbies, courts, or halls.
 Related accessory uses may include conference and meeting rooms, restaurants, bars, and recreational facilities.
 Guest rooms may or may not contain kitchen facilities for food preparation (i.e., refrigerators, sinks, stoves, and ovens).
 Hotels with kitchen facilities are commonly known as extended stay hotels.
-A hotel operates subject to taxation under Revenue and Taxation Code Section 7280.
+A hotel operates subject to taxation under Cal.
+Rev. & Tax.
+Code Section 7280.

 5. “Motel” means an establishment that provides guest rooms for a fee to transient guests for sleeping purposes.
 Guest rooms do not contain kitchen facilities.
 A motel is distinguished from a hotel primarily by direct independent access to, and adjoining parking for, each guest room.
-A motel operates subject to taxation under Revenue and Taxation Code Section 7280.
+A motel operates subject to taxation under Cal.
+Rev. & Tax.
+Code Section 7280.